Skip links

 Marine Biology

-Our students in 5th through 12th grade embark on exciting, overnight field trips with their classmates.
+Our students in 5th through 12th grade embark on exciting travel experiences with their classmates.
 Not only are priceless memories made during these unique excursions, but these trips are an integral part of The Cushman School experience.
-Planned each year, these trips are a time of anticipation, excitement and growth for our students, as well as some nostalgic parents.
+Planned each year, these trips are a time of anticipation, excitement and growth for our students as well as some nostalgic parents.
 It’s consistently one of the most memorable adventures our students share together in secure, age-appropriate environments.

 Our Student Explorers